Admissions and Academic Program Procedures

 Grades in graduate courses, with the exception of the below listed pass/fail courses, are A, B, C, and F. “A” is an honor grade and indicates outstanding work.
 “B” means that the work is entirely satisfactory.
 “C” means that the work will be considered satisfactory, to a limited extent, in fulfilling the requirements for advanced degrees.
 “F” means that the student has not earned credit for the course.
 6050, 5080/6080, 5085/6085, and graduate research grades are satisfactory (S) and unsatisfactory (U).
 Grades of “S” and “U” are also permitted for courses numbered 5000, 5010, 6000, and 6010.
 For ongoing graduate research, a delayed grade (DL) can be used.
 Delayed grades are sometimes assigned to students enrolled in graduate research until all of the research has been satisfactorily completed and the thesis or dissertation is successfully defended.
 Delayed grades may be changed to “S” upon satisfactory completion of the research or “U” if the research is not satisfactorily completed.

-The grade of incomplete (I) is given only at the end of a semester or session in which the student is prevented from completing a course due to sickness or unavoidable absence within the last four weeks of a semester or session (three weeks of class plus finals week).
+The grade of incomplete (I) is given only at the end of a semester or session in which the student is prevented from completing a course due to sickness or unavoidable absence within the last four weeks (three weeks of classes plus finals weeks) of a fall or spring semester or within the last week and a half plus the final exam period of an eight-week summer session.
 Incomplete grades can be assigned only if the student had earned a passing grade in the course up to the time of such sickness or unavoidable absence.
 Effective Winter 2001, students must complete the work in which they are deficient within one year from the close of the semester in which the Incomplete (I) grade was recorded.
 Failure to do so will cause the incomplete grade to be changed automatically to an “F” or a “U.” Effective Fall 1992, a student may not withdraw from a course in which he or she receives a grade of incomplete.

 GPA Requirements for Graduate Students

-In order to earn a graduate degree, all students must achieve a cumulative GPA of 3.0 or higher in all graduate work taken at Missouri S&T, as well as for all graduate courses listed on the program of study (Form 1 for master’s students and Form 5 for doctoral students).
-This 3.0 GPA requirement does not apply to courses taken for undergraduate credit, nor does it apply to courses taken so long ago that they cannot be counted toward a graduate degree.
-No substitutions may be made on the program of study for courses in which the student has earned less than a B grade.
+In order to earn a graduate degree a student must achieve both a cumulative GPA of 3.0 or higher for all graduate courses listed on the plan of study and cumulative GPA of 3.0 or higher in all coursework taken at Missouri S&T. In order to earn a graduate certificate, a student must achieve a cumulative GPA of 3.0 or higher in the courses approved for the certificate.
+On any plan of study or certificate program, no substitution may be made for a course in which the student has earned less than a B grade.
 All graduate students are encouraged to maintain at least a 3.0 cumulative GPA at all times, and certain departments may even require this minimum GPA.
 In cases where a graduate student repeats a course, both the original and repeat grades will be used in calculating the student’s GPA, and both will appear on the student’s transcript.

 Graduate Learning Outcomes